nfagerlund/terraform/website/docs/configuration/expressions/references.html.md

 [`for_each`](/docs/configuration/resources.html#for_each-multiple-resource-instances-defined-by-a-map-or-set-of-strings)
-argument set, the resource itself becomes a _map_ of instance objects rather than a single object, and attributes of instances must be specified by key, or can be accessed using a [`for` expression](#for-expressions).
+argument set, the resource itself becomes a _map_ of instance objects rather than a single object, and attributes of instances must be specified by key, or can be accessed using a [`for` expression](./for.html).

 * `aws_instance.example["a"].id` returns the id of the "a"-keyed resource.
 * `[for value in aws_instance.example: value.id]` returns a list of all of the ids of each of the instances.

-Note that unlike `count`, splat expressions are _not_ directly applicable to resources managed with `for_each`, as splat expressions are for lists only.
-You may apply a splat expression to values in a map like so:
+Note that unlike `count`, splat expressions are _not_ directly applicable to resources managed with `for_each`, as splat expressions must act on a list value.
+However, you can use the `values()` function to extract the instances as a list and use that list value in a splat expression:

 * `values(aws_instance.example)[*].id`